Mar2200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that print every other line from input,starting with first line.
+script that add two numbers stored in the enviroment variables WATER and STIR and print the result.